Tariffs and regulations

 Tariffs and non-tariff barriers

 Malaysia adopts the Harmonized Commodity Description and Coding System of classification of goods.
 Malaysia is progressively liberalising its tariff regime, but some products that are in competition with locally-manufactured products are still highly protected.
-Please contact our Austrade Kuala Lumpur office for tariff details.

 The bilateral trade relationship between Australia and Malaysia has reached a significant cornerstone with the signing of a comprehensive free trade agreement (FTA).
 Building on the ASEAN Australia New Zealand Free Trade Agreement (AANZFTA), this bilateral FTA guarantees tariff-free entry for 97.6 per cent of current Australian goods exports to Malaysia (99 per cent by 2017), while Malaysian exports will benefit from duty-free entry into Australia.
 Significant gains have also been achieved for services and investment through access to increased foreign ownership in key services sectors where Australia has proven capability.
 See the Department of Foreign Affairs and Trade (DFAT) for more information on the agreement.